NioKing/nestPrismaShopApi/README.md

 ## Messaging

-Kafka is used as a message broker for handling asynchronous events and communication between different components of the Shop API.
+RabbitMQ is used as a message broker for handling asynchronous events and communication between different components of the Shop API.
 It provides reliable and scalable messaging.

 ## API Documentation